Charges against Royal DeMaria Wines were heard in Provincial Offenses Court on April 25, 2014. A decision was rendered on June 24, 2014.

-Sanson Estate Winery Inc. was charged with two counts of using terms regulated under the VQA Act without the approval of the wine authority.
-The charges stem from allegations that the winery used the regulated terms “VQA” and “Lake Erie North Shore” on wine labels when it was no longer authorized to do so.
-These charges are expected to be heard by the Provincial Offenses Court in September 2011.
+Royal DeMaria Wines Ltd. was charged with using terms regulated under the VQA Act without the approval of the wine authority.
+The charges stem from allegations that the winery used the regulated terms "VQA", "Niagara Peninsula" and "Icewine" on wine labels attached to a wine without approval from the wine authority.
+These charges are expected to be heard by the Provincial Offenses Court in March 2013.

 The standards and legislation for protecting Ontario's wines of origin are similar to those in place in all major wine producing regions.